 Here are some tips to keep in mind when negotiating consignment agreements:

-• Set Clear Expectations: Identify the system in which the items must operate and be preserved.
-This ensures that the value and salability of your goods are maintained.
+• Set Clear Expectations: Determine the context that requires the items to perform their function and be stored.
+This ensures that the value and saleability of products you intend to sell are retained in the process.

 Importance of Consignment Agreements